django/django/docs/one-to-two.rst

 if your application raises an unhandled error, it will close the connection (HTTP or WebSocket in the case of Daphne) and log the error to console.

-Addiitonally, sending malformed messages down to the client is now caught and raises exceptions where you're sending, rather than silently failing and logging to the server console.
+Additionally, sending malformed messages down to the client is now caught and raises exceptions where you're sending, rather than silently failing and logging to the server console.